-This option disables RTS suggestions about linking with -rtsopts (page 168) when they are not available.
+This option disables RTS suggestions about linking with -rtsopts[=(none|some|all)] (page 178) when they are not available.
 These suggestions would be unhelpful if the users have installed Haskell programs through their package managers.
 With this option enabled, these suggestions will not appear.
 It is recommended for people distributing binaries to build with either -rtsopts or -no-rtsopts-suggestions.